NVIDIA/NVFlare/docs/examples/federated_statistics.rst

     "task_result_filters": []

-job filter vis filters in private.json
+Job filter vs. filters in private.json
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 privacy filters are defined within a privacy scope.
 If a job's privacy scope is defined or has default scope, then the scope’s filters (if any) are applied before the job-specified filters (if any).
 This rule is enforced during task execution time.